 - Foot washing is practiced in acknowledgement and acceptance of the servant ministry to all.

 There is no formal membership.
 Individuals are assumed to be members on the basis of a personal relationship with Jesus Christ.

 The Church of God is congregational in its government.
 Each local congregation is autonomous.
 Ministers meet in voluntary state, regional and national assemblies, and other associations.
 In North America, the General Assembly, composed primarily of ministers but also including lay congregational delegates, meets in connection with the movement’s annual North American Convention held in Anderson, Indiana.

 In 1996 and 1997 the General Assembly initiated a restructuring of the work of the national ministries of the Church of God within the U.S. The result was the formation of Church of God Ministries, Inc. Priorities for the work of this organization are identified by representatives selected from the grassroots church.

-In 1891 the movement’s first missionary was sent to Mexico.
 Since those early days, the Church of God has continued to grow into a multi-national community of faith.
 At present, the largest concentrations of U.S. churches are in the Midwest, along the Pacific Coast, and in western Pennsylvania.
 Average weekend attendance in the congregations of the United States and Canada totals approximately 235,000.
 There are approximately 2,300 congregations in the U.S. and Canada.
 Worldwide, the movement has work in 90 countries representing approximately 7,340 churches and over 750,000 believers.